WrestleMania 37: Raw

 During a segment of "Alexa's Playground", Alexa Bliss explained her actions at WrestleMania 37.
 Bliss stated that, before meeting the Fiend, she had been lost, and that the Fiend had nurtured her and taught her everything he knew, however he then went away after Randy Orton burned him alive.
 After months of attempting to bring him back, she realized that she did not need him anymore.
 Bliss then introduced her new friend, a demonic looking doll named Lilly.
 Bray Wyatt's cheery normal-self also made his return in a "Firefly Fun House" segment.
 He stated it was good to be back with his true friends and he was looking forward to a new start.
 This would in turn be Wyatt's final appearance in WWE until he returned at Extreme Rules in October 2022, as after being absent for the next few months, he was released from his contract on July 31.

 The Miz hosted a segment of "Miz TV" along with John Morrison, which also saw the return of Miz's wife Maryse to WWE programming, who last appeared in December 2019.
 Miz bragged and claimed that he turned Bad Bunny into a WWE superstar.
 Damian Priest interrupted and praised Bad Bunny and then challenged Miz and Morrison to a handicap match.
 Priest lost the match after Miz pinned him with a rollup and used the ropes as leverage while Maryse also assisted.
 This ultimately led to a match between Priest and Miz at WrestleMania Backlash, and it was stipulated as a lumberjack match.

 Backstage, WWE Women's Tag Team Champions Nia Jax and Shayna Baszler were re-watching and laughing at Dana Brooke and Mandy Rose's entrance at WrestleMania 37 where Rose had slipped and fell.
 Jax and Baszler were confronted by Brooke and Rose.
 Jax handled the situation herself while Baszler departed, resulting in Rose slapping Jax and Brooke assisted Rose in shoving her to the ground.
 The two teams later competed in a non-title match.
 During the match, Jax slipped on the ring apron twice, prompting Brooke and Rose to laugh at Jax.
 Brooke and Rose took a countout loss to not deal with Jax's anger.
 The following week, during Jax and Baszler's match against Naomi and Lana, Brooke and Rose showed footage of Jax slipping on the ring apron, causing Jax to go after them, and for Baszler to get pinned.
+On the April 26 episode, Jax and Baszler defeated Naomi and Lana's team in a six-woman tag team match; during the match, Rose and Brooke threw a bucket of water on Baszler.
+Jax ran after them, but slipped on the water.
+The following week, Jax and Baszler successfully retained the WWE Women's Tag Team Championship against Naomi and Lana.